BattModels/Automation-EV-Range/readme.txt

 This repository has the code for running the Monte Carlo simulations and the associated velocity profiles for city and suburban driving.

-1. Title of Dataset:  Tradeoffs between automation and light vehicle electrification
+1. Title of Dataset:  Trade-offs between automation and light vehicle electrification

 2. Author Information